PhD program admission requirements

 We offer both regular-entry and direct-entry PhD programs.
 The regular-entry program is open only to students who will have completed the requirements for a master’s degree in economics or a related field by September of the year for which they are applying.
 Students who do not expect to satisfy this condition should apply to the direct-entry program.
 In particular, applicants currently in the final year of a bachelor’s program should apply for the direct-entry PhD.
 Under no circumstances should you apply to both the regular-entry and the direct-entry PhD program.
 Applicants to the direct-entry program will be asked whether they wish to be considered for the Economics MA program should their PhD application be unsuccessful.

-Applicants educated in a country other than Canada should check the equivalent qualifications table prior to starting the online application (not all Master's degrees are equivalent to a Master's degree from the University of Toronto).
+Applicants educated in a country other than Canada should check the equivalent qualifications table prior to starting the online admission application (not all bachelor’s or master's degrees are equivalent to the corresponding degree from the University of Toronto).
 The PhD is a full-time program.
 It is not possible to pursue a PhD on a part-time basis.
-Candidates are requred to remain in full-time attendance for the first three years of the program.
+Candidates are required to remain in full-time attendance for the first three years of the program.
 There is one admission date, in September.
 There is no January admission.

-The files of applicants who meet the minimum requirements and submit all required test scores and transcripts by the deadline will be reviewed by the Department of Economics Admissions Committee.
-The Admissions Committee will start round one offers for September admission in late March and early April and continue with subsequent rounds of offers until June.
-All applicants will be notified either with an offer of admission or rejection of their application by email by the end of June.
+The files of applicants who meet the minimum requirements, submit all the required documents by the deadline will be reviewed by the Department of Economics Admissions Committee.
+Note: The meeting of these requirements is only a necessary condition, not a sufficient condition, for acceptance into the program.
+The Admissions Committee normally starts to make first round offers from mid-March through early April and may continue with subsequent rounds of offers until June.
+All applicants will be notified either with an offer of admission or rejection of their application by the end of June.